shahinvaseghi/invpro/inventory_module_db_design_plan.md

 - Enforce unique constraint on `(company_id, category_id, public_code)` and optionally `(company_id, category_id, name)` to prevent duplicates per category.
 - Foreign key should cascade updates but restrict deletes; consider soft-delete or status log pattern similar to higher-level tables.
 - If hierarchical subcategories are ever needed, extend with additional relationship table instead of self-referencing.
-- Validate at application level that `company_id` matches the parent category’s company.
+- Validate at application level that `company_id` matches the parent category's company.

 #### Table: `inventory_warehouse`